George Preston Marshall: Racial views

 As a result of a gentleman's agreement promoted by Marshall, NFL teams did not sign black players until two teams broke the agreement in 1946.
 Marshall refused to do so, claiming that integrating the team would cause the team to lose fans in the Southern U.S. as his team was, at the time, the southernmost team in the NFL.
 He said that "We'll start signing Negroes when the Harlem Globetrotters start signing whites."

 His refusal to integrate was routinely mocked by Shirley Povich, a columnist for The Washington Post, who called him "one of pro football's greatest innovators, and its leading bigot."
 Marshall unsuccessfully sued Povich for $200,000 after a critical article.

 Marshall downplayed the issue of integration, saying "I am surprised that with the world on the brink of another war they are worried about whether or not a Negro is going to play for the Redskins" and doubted that "the government had the right to tell the showman how to cast the play."
 Marshall had a long-running feud with Redskins shareholder Harry Wismer, who favored integration.

 In 1961, United States Secretary of the Interior Stewart Udall and Attorney General of the United States Robert F. Kennedy issued an ultimatum: unless Marshall signed a black player, the government would revoke the Redskins' 30-year lease on D.C.
 Stadium (later known as RFK Memorial Stadium).
 Udall and Kennedy were well within their rights to take this action, since D. C. Stadium had been funded by government money and was located on federal land.
 As well, the Constitution vests Congress, and ipso facto the federal government, with ultimate authority over the capital.

 Marshall selected Ernie Davis, Syracuse University's All-American running back, as his top draft choice in the 1962 NFL draft.
 However, Davis refused to play for the team and was traded to the Cleveland Browns for All-Pro Bobby Mitchell, who became the first black player to play for the Redskins.
 Marshall became an enthusiastic supporter of Mitchell.
 The Redskins only had three winning seasons in the 23 years between the 1946 integration of the NFL and Marshall's death in 1969.
-On a television show, Oscar Levant asked Marshall if he was anti-Semitic, to which he responded: "Oh no, I love Jews, especially when they're customers".
+On a television show, Oscar Levant asked Marshall if he was antisemitic, to which he responded: "Oh no, I love Jews, especially when they're customers".